KU law students top regional trial competition, advance to nationals

 LAWRENCE – A University of Kansas School of Law mock trial team is heading to nationals after winning the qualifying rounds of the National Trial Competition this month in Fargo, North Dakota.

 Third-year KU Law students Jordan Kane, of Overland Park, Ben Stringer, of Jacksonville, Florida, and Joe Uhlman, of Sedgwick, came out ahead of teams representing 11 other law schools from seven states to win Region 9 of the competition, sponsored by the Texas Young Lawyers Association.
-They will compete in the national rounds April 4-8 in Austin, Texas.
+They will compete in the national rounds on April 4-8, 2018 in Austin, Texas.

 “It’s nice to see our hard work pay off in a tough competition,” Kane said.
 “We knocked out two undefeated teams and got great litigation experience.
 I am grateful that mock trial gives me the opportunity to flex my trial muscles before I leave law school.”